trvrb/dynamics-practical/README.md

 Open BEAUti
 ```

-This will show a window detailing data and analyses with the `Partitions` panel open.
+This will show a window detailing data and analyses with the 'Partitions' panel open.

 ```
-Click the + or choose Import Data... from the File menu and select h3_china.fasta.
+Click the '+' or choose 'Import Data...' from the File menu and select 'h3_china.fasta'.
 ```

 This will load a data partition of 499 taxa and 1763 nucleotide sites.
-Double-clicking the partition will open a window showing the sequence alignment; this is good to check to make sure the alignment is in order.
+Double-clicking the partition will open a window showing the sequence alignment.
+It's good to check to make sure the alignment is in order.